Javon Freeman-Liberty: Manisa Basket (2024)

 On September 18, 2024, Freeman-Liberty signed with Manisa Basket of the Turkish Basketbol Süper Ligi (BSL).
 He appeared in one BSL game and one BCL game before parting ways with Manisa on October 7.

 Return to Windy City (2024–2025)

 Freeman-Liberty signed with the Chicago Bulls on October 11, 2024, but was waived the next day.
 He subsequently joined the Windy City Bulls for the 2024–25 NBA G League season.

 Freeman-Liberty joined the Chicago Bulls for the 2025 NBA Summer League.

-Brisbane Bullets (2025–present)
+Brisbane Bullets (2025–2026)

 On August 1, 2025, Freeman-Liberty signed with the Brisbane Bullets of the Australian National Basketball League (NBL) for the 2025–26 season.
 After appearing in two games, he parted ways with the Bullets on October 9 in order to return home to recover from a hamstring injury and focus on his mental wellbeing.
-On November 18, 2025, the Bullets announced that Freeman-Liberty had returned to Brisbane and re-joined the team for the rest of the season.
+On November 18, the Bullets announced that Freeman-Liberty would returned to Brisbane and re-join the team for the rest of the season.
+He made his return appearance on December 11.
+On January 8, 2026, he was ruled out for at least four weeks with a hamstring injury.
+He was ruled out for the rest of the season on February 5.
+He made nine appearances for the Bullets.

+Long Island Nets (2026)

+On March 16, 2026, Freeman-Liberty was acquired off waivers by the Long Island Nets of the NBA G League.

+Montreal Alliance (2026)

+On May 14, 2026, Freeman-Liberty signed with the Montreal Alliance of the Canadian Elite Basketball League (CEBL).

+Bursaspor Basketbol (2026–present)

+On August 16, 2026, he signed with Bursaspor Basketbol of the Basketbol Süper Ligi (BSL).